J-Ellette/Emu-Soft/next-steps.md

 Do all this while ensuring you do not break any scripts.
 Make a new script_descriptions.md to list the results, names, uses, etc. - listed by folder name."

 ### If any of the scripts listed below are redundancies/have already been implemented within the repo, just mark it as complete and skip it.
+You can verify by checking here: https://github.com/J-Ellette/Emu-Soft/blob/main/script_descriptions.md

 ## pytest (COMPLETE)
 Feasibility: Very High